JeffNeff/cloudflare_webpack_template/README.md

-## 👷 `Worker-Template-That-Works`
+## 👷 `CF_webpack_template`

-This is a CloudFlare Worker template to kickstart a project that aims to use external Node modules.
-Its just like the one the CloudFlare documentation provides... except it works :)
+This is a CloudFlare Worker template to kickstart a project with a basic webpack deployment.

 # Getting Started